ctwillie/expo-server-sdk-php/README.md

 $expo->send($message)->to($recipients)->push();
 ```

 > :warning: **If you are are running multiple app servers**: Be very careful here!
 Channel subscriptions are stored in an internal local file.
 Subscriptions will not be shared across multiple servers.
-Database drivers coming in the near future.
+Database drivers coming in the near future to handle this use case.

 ### Channel subscriptions: